Becoming a Lawyer

 Becoming a Barrister

-Following completion of a qualifying law degree, you will need to complete your Bar Professional Training Course (BPTC) and pupillage.
+Following completion of a qualifying law degree or GDL/CPE, you will need to complete the vocational stage of training (at City this is provided by the Bar Vocational Studies (BVS)) and pupillage.
 Barristers need to have good powers of persuasion, whether oral or written, and to be able to explain complex issues so that their clients, members of a jury or other non-specialists are able to follow the argument clearly.

 Most barristers are self-employed, but work in groups in what are known as "sets" of barristers' chambers, sharing premises and support services.
 These sets will often specialise in just one or two main areas of the law and will look to develop a reputation in that field which will attract further work.
 Approval by the existing members of a set for another barrister to join them is known as obtaining tenancy.

 Tenants in a chambers have to contribute to the cost of running the chambers, from their earnings and they don't receive a monthly salary, or sickness or holiday pay, relying instead on their personal earnings to pay for their upkeep both in chambers and at home.
 A smaller number of barristers are employed by a company or a law firm - this group is known as the "employed Bar" (as opposed to the "self-employed Bar").

 After completing the academic stage of training (the LLB or GDL/CPE), you will need to complete the vocational stage of training to obtain the required set of legal skills - this can be done by undertaking one of the following programmes at The City Law School: